Tokidoki

-tokidoki ('sometimes' in Japanese) is a Japanese-inspired lifestyle brand created in 2005 by Italian artist Simone Legno and his business partners Pooneh Mohajer and Ivan Arnold.
+tokidoki (Note: 時々 'sometimes' in Japanese) is a Japanese-inspired lifestyle brand created in 2005 by Italian artist Simone Legno and his business partners Pooneh Mohajer and Ivan Arnold.

-While based on the kitschy world of Japanese pop culture cartoons, and superficially resembling Japanese anime and manga, it has been described as complex and reciprocal set of cultural and economic influences between Japan, Italy and the USA, explaining its broad outreach and emotional appeal to consumers in Italy and other countries who grew up with Japanese anime and manga.
+While based on the kitschy world of Japanese pop culture cartoons, and superficially resembling Japanese anime and manga, it has been described as complex and reciprocal set of cultural and economic influences between Japan, Italy and the US, explaining its broad outreach and emotional appeal to consumers in Italy and other countries who grew up with Japanese anime and manga.
 Its logo, a heart atop crossbones, was described by Simone as "There is dark and light, there is the edgy, there is the cute."

 History

-In April 2005, the co-founder of cosmetics company Hard Candy, Pooneh Mohajer, and her husband Ivan Arnold, saw Simone Legno's personal portfolio website, which had some popularity, being listed as one of The Independents top ten "websites of the week".
+On September 1, 2001, the co-founder of cosmetics company Hard Candy, Pooneh Mohajer, and her husband Ivan Arnold, saw Simone Legno's personal portfolio website, which had some popularity, being listed as one of The Independents top ten "websites of the week".
 They subsequently arranged to meet him, and Simone joined them in Los Angeles.
 Simone has become a recent fixture at San Diego Comic-Con and makes appearances at various locations worldwide for signings and promotions.